 - Small intestine

 This is a difficult, complex procedure.
 Whipple surgery requires a great deal of expertise.
 Having a highly experienced surgeon leads to fewer risks and better results.

 At UVA, we have master surgeons with unmatched experience.
-We perform more than 50 Whipple procedures a year.
-This helps us keep a high level of expertise and skill.
-In fact, we do five times more surgeries than the recommended standard.
+We perform more than 55 Whipple surgeries a year.
+This helps us keep our high level of expertise and skill.
+In fact, we do more than five times the recommended standard of procedures.

 Don't be afraid to ask your surgeon about their knowledge and experience.
 And get a second opinion to make sure you feel confident in your treatment team.

 A quick glance shows how long things could take:

 - Recovery in the hospital can last 7-14 days

 - Healing at home takes about 2 weeks

 - You can return to normal life after 4-6 weeks